Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Radiation is the loss of heat to the environment due to the temperature gradient.
 In this case, it is the difference between the temperature of the air and the temperature of the body (your body's core temperature is +37°C).
 Another factor important in radiant heat loss is the size of the surface area exposed to cold.

 Conduction is the loss of heat through direct contact with a cooler object.
 Heat loss is greatest if the body is in direct contact with cold water.
-The body can lose 25 to 30 times more heat when in contact with cold wet objects than in dry conditions or with dry clothing.
+The body can lose more heat when in contact with cold wet objects than in dry conditions or with dry clothing.
 Generally, conductive heat loss accounts for only about 2% of overall loss.
-However, with wet clothes the loss is increased 5 times.
+However, with wet clothes the loss is increased.